 For the many folks who spend a large portion of the work day sedentary and hunched over a computer screen, it’s common to feel tension and tightness in your neck, back, or hips when you wake up in the morning—only to repeat the same routine again.
-But with the help of specific stretches in the morning, right when you wake up, you may be able to save yourself from some of that discomfort.
+But with the help of the best morning stretches, right when you wake up, you may be able to save yourself from some of that discomfort.

-It's crucial to stretch right when you wake up because, regardless of whether or not you work a desk job, time spent sleeping may lead to tighter muscles.
+Morning stretches are a crucial habit right when you wake up because, regardless of whether or not you work a desk job, time spent sleeping may lead to tighter muscles.
 “In the morning, we often feel tense and tight because our bodies are stuck in the same position for hours on end as we sleep,” says Jeff Brannigan, program director at Stretch*d, a stretching-focused recovery studio based in New York City.
 “Try beginning your day with a few active stretches to lengthen the muscle and reduce tension by promoting circulation to the area.”

-According to Brannigan, the benefits of doing certain stretches in the morning aren't just physical.
+According to Kelsey Decker, NSCA-CPT, the education coordinator at StretchLab, an assisted-stretching studio chain in Los Angeles, some of the benefits of stretching first thing in the morning include increasing internal body temperature which warms up the muscles and increasing oxygen to the body and brain so you’re ready to tackle the day.
+Also, Brannigan says the benefits of doing certain stretches in the morning aren't just physical.
 Rather, “stretching helps aid in the production of endorphins that lead to better relaxation and productivity,” he says.
 “If you're feeling especially stressed or burnt out, a five- to 10-minute stretching routine can do wonders for your mental well being.”

-With that in mind, check out four quick stretches to add to your first-thing-in-the-morning routine that cater to lengthening muscles and improving circulation.
+With that in mind, these are some of the best morning stretches to add to your AM routine that cater to lengthening muscles and improving circulation.

 1. Maybe, a neck stretch